suna2km/suna2km/README.md

-# Hi 👋, I'm Suna Aregay
+# Hi 👋, I'm Suna
 ## About Me

-- 🏦 I'm currently a freshman at Wayne State College in Nebraska
+- 🏦 I'm currently a freshman at Wayne State College

 - 📚 I’m majoring in Computer Science

 - 🤔 I plan to master .java, .py, .sql

-- 👨🏻‍💻 Love programming and resolving problems
+- 🧠 Looking to gain hands on experience and find my niche

-- 🧠 I enjoy learning new things
+- 👨🏻‍💻 Eager to learn and apply programming and problem-solving skills

 - 📫 How to reach me **sunakaregay@gmail.com**